Stemania/Beanstock/README.md

 # Beanstock
 BeanStock is a desktop-based inventory management system built using Python and MySQL, designed to help coffee shops efficiently manage their stock and streamline day-to-day operations.
-Developed as a project for an Advanced Programming course, this system features a clean, themed interface and a robust backend to handle essential inventory tasks.To run the system correctly, make sure the following files are in the same folder: main.exe, main.py, login.py, database.py, and coffee_shop.db.
+Developed as a project for an Advanced Programming course, this system features a clean, themed interface and a robust backend to handle essential inventory tasks.

+To run the system correctly, make sure the following files are in the same folder: main.exe, main.py, login.py, database.py, and coffee_shop.db.
 Also, ensure that the img folder and the _internal folder are also present in the same directory.
-Once everything is in place, run main.exe to launch the system.  username: admin password: admin87654321
+Once everything is in place, run main.exe to launch the system.

+username: admin
+password: admin87654321